Discrete-Event Controller Synthesis for Autonomous Systems with Deep-Learning Perception Components

-\emph{a) Verification of DNN classifiers.} A $K$-class DNN classifier $f_\theta$ is a function, composed of linear and non-linear transformations, of the form
+\emph{a) Verification of DNN classifiers.} A $K$-class DNN classifier $f$ is a function that maps a $d$-dimensional input to a \emph{class} from the set $[K]=\{1,2,\ldots,K\}$:

-where $[K]$ denotes the set $\{1,\ldots,K\}$, and $\theta$ refers to the \emph{weights} or parameter values that characterize the linear transformations.
-As the results presented in this article are oblivious to the internal details of DNNs, we will by default omit the subscript $\theta$, and treat $f$ as a black-box function.

 DNN classifiers are learnt from data, and are not guaranteed to always classify their input correctly.
-DNN verification techniques can help assess the quality of a classifier for a given input.
+DNN verification techniques (examples of which are provided in the Methods section) can help assess the quality of a classifier for a given input.
 A verification technique has the general form